 Esomeprazole (By injection)

-Treats gastroesophageal reflux disease (GERD).
+Treats gastroesophageal reflux disease (GERD) with erosive esophagitis (damaged esophagus).
 Lowers the risk of bleeding after endoscopy in patients with ulcers.
 This medicine is a proton pump inhibitor (PPI).

 NexIUM I.V.There may be other brand names for this medicine.